Hoyt Street station: Exits

+Northbound entrance at the corner of Bridge and Fulton St.

 All fare control areas are on the respective platforms.
 The full-time fare control is at the west end of the station, and contains one token booth and a turnstile bank for each platform.
 The northbound platform has two exits, one to either northern corner of Bridge and Fulton Streets.
 The southbound platform has an exit to the southwest corner of Hoyt and Fulton Streets.

 There is a part-time fare control area at the extreme eastern ends of both platforms.
 There are HEET turnstiles on both platforms.
 The southbound platform's exit leads to the southwest corner of Fulton Street and Elm Place, and the northbound platform's exit leads to the northeast corner of Duffield and Fulton Streets.
 The northbound platform's part-time fare control area also had an exit-only stair to the northwest corner of Duffield and Fulton Streets, but it was closed due to security concerns.

 At the north end of the southbound platform is an entrance to Macy's (formerly Abraham & Straus); the entrance was closed for some time but reopened in September 2023 with an elevator.
 It formerly included a crossunder to the northbound platform.